wayneIBM/vpc-on-classic/getting-help.md

 {: #getting-help-and-support}

 If you have problems or questions when using {{site.data.keyword.cloud}} Virtual Private Cloud, you can get help by searching for information or by asking questions through one of the forums listed below.
-You can also open a support ticket.
+You can also open an IBM Support case.

 When using the forums to ask a question, tag your question so that it is seen by the IBM Cloud development teams.